Gary15/Document/Issues_on_Github.md

 ####1.
 [The discovery kernel hangs at boot up on new hardware platform](https://github.com/RackHD/RackHD/issues/93 "https://github.com/RackHD/RackHD/issues/93")
 - Issue description

-	After deploy the RackHD server, fix the discovery OS hang on and ".ks" file rendering error.
-It can install OS on standard physical server like Dell R610, Inspur NF5270M3.
-Can finish discovery task , can send IPMI command and work successfully.
+	After deployed the RackHD server, fixed the discovery OS hang on and fixed ".ks" file rendering error.
+Then we can use RackHD server to finish discovery task , send IPMI command and install OS on standard physical server like Dell R610, Inspur NF5270M3.

-	But when trying to use the server to discovery the server which has some the latest hardware like the CPU(Skylake) and Ethernet of Intel, and it get stuck again [Stuck Photo](https://photos.google.com/share/AF1QipNBbvTYirOy1aOgiD42H-yk0HGdvoc3qSodvkhF-GNlU3O7BFjwMoQW_Y3GchDu4g/photo/AF1QipPH7DctXHWTiTBbJ93xDvd7PaLgpnnbFGrke1xJ?key=Q2JOUXk4Nk9vSTVIRHoyVU9GSGlWeXY1NXFkUW1B)
+	But when trying to use the server to discover the server which has some the latest hardware like the CPU(Skylake) and Ethernet of Intel, and it get stuck again [Stuck Photo](https://photos.google.com/share/AF1QipNBbvTYirOy1aOgiD42H-yk0HGdvoc3qSodvkhF-GNlU3O7BFjwMoQW_Y3GchDu4g/photo/AF1QipPH7DctXHWTiTBbJ93xDvd7PaLgpnnbFGrke1xJ?key=Q2JOUXk4Nk9vSTVIRHoyVU9GSGlWeXY1NXFkUW1B)
 - Root Cause investigation

-	We suspect that the microkenrel can not support the latest CPU platform(Skylake) of Intel.That the Linux Kernel version need be updated to 4.3 can support the Skylake, and we are using the Ubuntu kernel version is 3.16.0-25-generic.
+	We suspected that the microkenrel do not support the latest CPU platform(Skylake) of Intel.That the Linux Kernel version need be updated to 4.3 can support the Skylake, and we are using the Ubuntu kernel version is 3.16.0-25-generic.

 	So we are trying to build the microkenrel by using the latest Ubuntu kernel version.